-- In case of body corporates, certified true copy of board resolution approved by the body corporate shareholders along with the charter documents of such body corporates; - ii.
-NoC from the foreign body corporate, if the name is similar to that of the parent company; - iii.
-If the proposed name is linked to a registered trademark, NoC from the trade mark owner; - iv.
+- a.
+In case of body corporates, certified true copy of board resolution approved by the body corporate shareholders along with the charter documents of such body corporates; - b.
+NoC from the foreign body corporate, if the name is similar to that of the parent company; - c.
+If the proposed name is linked to a registered trademark, NoC from the trademark owner; - d.
 List of main objects.